yaml/yaml-spec/spec/spec.md

 ##### Definition:

-> [Represents] an approximation to real numbers, including three special values (positive and negative infinity, and "not a number").
+> [Represents] an approximation to real numbers, including three special values (positive and negative infinity and "not a number").

 > Some languages (such as Perl) provide only a "number" type that allows for both integer and floating-point values.